GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Besides, regarding the sub-features of the polar #acr("STFT") representation, we notice a low drop in performance when discarding the magnitude information.
 While the complete solar #acr("STFT") features allow for an #mae-theta of 25.7°, using the sole phase spectrogram only worsens it by 2.3°.

-In conclusion, we have shown that it is highly important to carefully choose a pre-processing strategy when training a deep neural network for #acr("SSL").
+In conclusion, we have shown that it is critical to carefully choose a pre-processing strategy when training a deep neural network for #acr("SSL").
 While the information content is theoretically the same across different bijective transformations of the complex #acr("STFT") performance, some can be harder to learn from.
 Our experimental results suggest that interaural features offer the best performance and stability.